omarreis/GBE3D/demos/SailboatDemo/README.md

 Features:
 * Multi platform ( Windows, iOS and Android using Firemonkey 3D ).
 * Original 3d models built with Blender (boat, ship, dolphin, whale).
 See */models*
-* Main and jib sail surfaces with curved surfaces.
+* Main and bow sails with curved surfaces.
 Configurable and dynamic sail mesh: object TSailSurface.
-* Wind Arrow animated: object TWindArrow.
+* animated Wind Arrow: object TWindArrow.
 * Ocean surface animated with waves and moving texture. object TOceanSurface.
-* Boat and ocean surface fixed to the 3D world center at 0,0 (boatcentric universe)
+* Boat and ocean surface fixed to the 3D world center 0,0 (boatcentric universe).
-* Boat floats on waves and pitches to match wave direction.
+* Boat floats on waves and pitches to match wave inclination.
 * Objects parented to OceanSurface float on it and are moved with boatspeed (ex: boat wake bubbles, ship, land... ).
-* A system of TDummys allows setting boat's *course*, *heel* and *pitch* independently, avoiding gymbal locks that might follow of manipulating .RotationAngle ( Never change all 3 dimensions (x,y,z) of a 3D_Object.RotationAngle ).
+* A system of TDummys allows setting boat's *course*, *heel* and *pitch* independently, avoiding gymbal locks ( Never change all 3 dimensions (x,y,z) of a 3D Object.RotationAngle ).
 See hierarchy image below.
 * Rock with lighthouse (but no collision detection).
 Terrain and rocks don't float but are moved by the OceanSurface.
 * Animated wild life: dolphin, whale, pelycan.
 * A set of marks is available for regatta gates.